-When a VID input changes state, the ADP3180 detects the change and ignores the DAC inputs for a minimum of 400 ns.
-This time is to prevent a false code due to logic skew while the six VID inputs are changing.
+When a VID input changes state, the ADP3168 detects the change and ignores the DAC inputs for a minimum of 400 ns.
+This prevents a false code due to logic skew while the six VID inputs are changing.
 Additionally, the first VID change initiates the PWRGD and CROWBAR blanking functions for a minimum of 250 $\mu s$ to prevent a false PWRGD or CROWBAR event.
-Each VID change will reset the internal timer.
-Figure 3 shows VID on-the-fly performance when the output voltage is stepping up and the output current is switching between minimum and maximum values, which is the worst-case situation.
+Each VID change resets the internal timer.
+Figure 10 shows VID on-the-fly performance when the output voltage is stepping up and the output current is switching between minimum and maximum values, which is the worst-case situation.

-Figure 3.
-VID On-the-Fly Waveforms, Circuit of Figure 5.
-VID Change = 5 mV, 5 $\mu$ s per Step, 50 Steps, $I{OUT}$ Change = 5 A to 65 A
+Figure 10.
+VID On-the-Fly Waveforms, Circuit of Figure 12.
+VID Change = 5 mV, 5 μs per Step, 50 Steps, Ιουτ Change =5 A to 65 A